creich/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout and MaxPooling layers in order to reduce overfitting (model.py lines XX, XX and XX).
+The model contains dropouts (model.py lines 72 and 76) and MaxPooling (model.py lines 70, 74 and 78) layers in order to reduce overfitting.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 96).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 87).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 95).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 86).

 #### 4. Appropriate training data